sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* Method `tsf()->query_supports_seo()` removed detection for JSON type requests, because these cannot be verified as legitimate.
+	* `tsf()->_init_sitemap()` no longer is called with `template_redirect`, but at `parse_request` at priority `15`.
+		* This makes loading the sitemap anywhere from barely noticable to thousands of times faster, depending on which other plugins and themes you have installed.
+This is because we no longer load the main query like this.
 * **Fixed:**
 	* Resolved PHP warning when editing a post type with altered term type availability.
 	* Resolved PHP warning when editing a user with editor capabilities on the primary network's site via WordPress Multisite user-edit interface.